Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 • two equivalent CH3 groups show a doublet;

-• The triplet CH3 could connect with quartet CH2 as a CH2CH3 ethyl group, that makes sense based on the splitting pattern.
+• The triplet CH3 could connect with quartet CH2 as a CH2CH3 ethyl group, which makes sense based on the splitting pattern.

 • Also, the two equivalent CH3 groups with a CH could give an isopropyl group, that is consistent to the splitting pattern.